tanaikech/UnlockSmartInvoiceManagementWithGeminiAPI/README.md

 For invalid invoices, the application can automatically send an email response containing the necessary corrections.
 However, during my testing with various invoices, I encountered instances where the `invalidCheck` value was flagged as `true` even for invoices without errors.
 Due to this, I have temporarily set the `notifyModificationPointsToSender` value to `FALSE` by default.
 I anticipate the content generation accuracy to improve in future updates.

+# Applied Section
+When the method shown in this report is used, the parsing functionality can be extended to other document types besides invoices by modifying the JSON schema.

 # Future update

 - Currently, Gemini 1.5 API cannot directly use PDF data.
 As a workaround, this sample converts each page of the PDF data to PNG images.
 When direct PDF processing is available in a future update, I expect the accuracy for generating content to improve.